Reconstruct Ising Model with Global Optimality via SLIDE: Preliminaries

 since $\intpar_{ij}=0$ implies $(i, j)\notin E$.
 Note that, we occasionally omit the subscript $\intpar$ in $P_{\intpar}$ for simplicity when there is no ambiguity; besides, we define the support set of matrix $\intpar$ as $\supp(\intpar)$.

-Suppose $\intpar^*$ is underlying but unknown that characterizes variables' interactions, Ising model reconstruction aims to recover $\intpar^*$ via $n$ observed samples $z^{(1)}, \ldots, z^{(n)} \in \mathbb{R}^p$ that are independently sampled from the Ising model $P_{\intpar^*}$.
+Suppose $\intpar^*$ is the unknown true parameters that characterizes variables' interactions, Ising model reconstruction aims to recover $\intpar^*$ via $n$ observed samples $z^{(1)}, \ldots, z^{(n)} \in \mathbb{R}^p$ that are independently sampled from the Ising model $P_{\intpar^*}$.
 Specifically, in this paper, we focus on this problem when the underlying graph only has a relatively small number of edges, i.e., the vast majority of the $\intpar_{ij}$'s are exactly zero.
 This sparsity assumption is reasonable as it gives better interpretability of the model.
-In the meanwhile, it appears to be a necessary assumption when the dimension $p$ is comparable to or larger than the sample size $n$ (so-called the high-dimensional regime). }
+In the meanwhile, it appears to be a necessary assumption when the dimension $p$ is comparable to or larger than the sample size $n$ (the so-called high-dimensional regime).